Sign up to receive my free morning newsletter each weekday and start your day with an insider’s guide to what matters most on Capitol Hill.

 I aim to quote sources by name whenever possible.
 When anonymity is necessary, it’s because the information is vital to the public record and disclosure could risk the source’s safety or employment.
 If you see an unnamed source, you can trust that I made the decision carefully and transparently.

-I also draw from press lists, reader tips, academic research, polling data and daily press events to bring you original, accurate reporting you can rely on.
+I also draw on press lists, reader tips, academic research, polling data, and daily press events to deliver original, accurate reporting you can rely on.

 Let’s stay connected